-If an artist scores high enough with their piece, they can claim their target Pokemon.
+If an artist passes, they can claim their target Pokemon at the rank they were shooting for.
 However, it is also possible to draw an evolved Pokemon and aim to capture a lower evolution stage too.
-For example, if Porygon-Z falls a little short of the required 95 score, it may score high enough for a lower evolution rank, like Porygon for 75, in which case an artist can aim for the basic Pokemon instead.
+For example, if Porygon-Z falls a little short of the required Stupefying rank, it may fit better as a lower evolution rank, like Porygon at Demanding, in which case an artist can aim for the basic Pokemon instead.

 Proving Your Work

 We expect to see some form of “proof of work” in every piece.
 For drawings and painting, this is can be as simple as a signature.
 The same applies to photoshop-based work such as banners.
 For photographed work, sign a piece of paper to be included in the photo.
 You get the idea.
 This signature should probably be your forum name (or your real one, if you’re comfortable with that) just for clarity and to make sure the art isn’t being taken from another artist.
 The internet has plenty of ways for us to detect plagiarism, so don’t.
 If you’re completely against signing art of any form, sometimes work-in-progress (WIP) images can be used instead.